shorics/pdr-cloud-assessment/README.md

 - to comply with the requirements of the assesment
 - also it is possible with this solution to reduce the amount of the user model for the list and fetch the complete entity when the details are requested

+## Filter by indexOf() instead of Regex

+- string operations are faster